Best Practice

 Number of files

-Be mindful of the amount of files you are working with (inputs, outputs, temporary files).
-Avoid having a large number of files ( > 10,000) in a single directory.
-See the section below "File Management".
+Be mindful of the number of files you are working with (inputs, outputs, temporary files).
+Avoid having a large number of files ( > 10,000) in any single directory.
+You might need to break down your files into dedicated folders for inputs and outputs.

 Array job log files